Brewers vs. Reds Player Props Betting Odds

-You can find player prop bet odds for Christian Yelich, Spencer Steer and others on the Milwaukee Brewers and Cincinnati Reds before their matchup at 8:10 PM ET on Friday at American Family Field.
+Player prop bet odds for Christian Yelich, Spencer Steer and others are listed when the Milwaukee Brewers host the Cincinnati Reds at American Family Field on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!